alexandru/alexn.org/_wiki/mastodon.md

 ## Twitter migration

 <p class="warn-bubble" markdown="1">
 **WARN:** Mastodon ain't Twitter.
-It's design and available features are slightly different, as a matter of philosophy.
+Its design and available features are slightly different, as a matter of philosophy.
 </p>

 ### Instances